AyaEMahmoud/LocalStorageiOS/README.md

+The following part is based on the *Beginning Core Data Course* By *raywenderlich.com*.
+All used photos are provided by the course.
+Course link:
 # How to store data on an iOS device using the core data framework.
 #### What is core data?
 Core Data is an extremely powerful ***framework*** that abstracts much of the details of how and where the data is actually stored, allowing the developer to focus on what you need to save.